95348953489345893524897/pvprepo/information/movement.md

 - "Saving" your Havok box by crouch jumping essentially lets you set down a teleport location.
 - When you collide with a prop (not the original glitched prop) you will be sent to that location.
+- Since the teleport preserves your velocity, you can teleport into the prop constantly like a Portal gun
 - This can be used like the old [Minecraft "Pearl Hanging" exploit](https://youtu.be/eCVVDstvd3c?t=19)

 Messing with E2 targetting: